Date of Report: July 26, 2020

 This is the door into the waiting room with the red dot signifying the hole in the roof that allegedly was caused by the chlorine cylinder.

-Next are a few images from the underside of the crater and inside the room in question:
+Next are a few images from the underside of the crater and inside the room in question.
+You will note there is not a shred of evidence of any “medical records” being destroyed in this room.

-What I would draw your attention to here is the tunnel to the ambulance/vehicle entrance.
+What we would draw your attention to is the tunnel to the ambulance/vehicle entrance.
 There wasn’t a single entrance to the hospital, there was at least two.

 OPCW – The Damage